arctangent-nhsuk/the-way-we-work/the-way-we-work.md

 You will:

 - use your technical expertise to lead the design of the solution
+- ensure the system conforms to approved NHSUK architecture patterns
 - ensure the system is sufficiently documented
 - ensure the solution is delivered incrementally, with a deployment each sprint
 - ensure the solution is delivered in a way that maximises the involvement and learning of other team members